integer-net/Magento-AT/readme.markdown

 is displayed on first admin user login.
 On completion of the form, caches are disabled and indices are refreshed.

 A few useful and preconfigured modules are shipped with the distribution:
+- Austrian translations
-- German Language Pack
+- German Language Pack as fallback
-- FireGento_GermanSetup (for base settings and adjustments for the German market; will be called on form submit)
+- FireGento_GermanSetup (for base settings and adjustments for the Austrian market; will be called on form submit)
 - FireGento_Pdf (to create better PDF invoices)
-- DerModPro_BasePrice (for displaying the price per base unit, required in many cases according to German Laws)
+- DerModPro_BasePrice (for displaying the price per base unit, required in many cases according to Austrian Laws)
 - IntegerNet_Autoshipping (for displaying shipping costs in cart even when no shipping address is entered yet, see [this German blog entry](http://www.integer-net.de/magento-versandkostenvorschau-im-warenkorb-mit-integernet_autoshipping/))
 - Phoenix_CashOnDelivery (Payment Method)
 - Itabs_DebitPayment (Payment Method)